-Thought I would give a little background story for my five entries.
+Thought I would give a little background story for my eight entries.

 Lizzy's Declaration and His Hand were both "written" in my head after seeing the movie.
 I finally put them to paper after I found the fanfiction.net site and knew there were other people like me who weren't content to take movies and books at face value, but wanted to add our two cents.

 A Matter Between Friends-the idea for this story came to me very suddenly on Oct.22, 2007 and I wrote the summary of the story that evening while I was at work.
 The very next morning, the teenage daughter of a very good friend of mine was killed in a car accident.
 Whereas originally I was going to have Mr. Bingley's main feeling be anger, this very real event in my life changed the course of the story as well.
 If you read it with my overall emotional state in mind, you'll notice the sad undertones.
 The very first couple of chapters are melancholy, bittersweet; and Mr. Bingley is more hurt, sad and disappointed than angry.
 Finishing the story with it's happy ending was a catharsis for me as well.
 Looking back now, I really feel that the change in Mr. Bingley's mood was the right one, his character would be apt to be disappointed in Mr. Darcy's actions, because he is a person who sees only the good in people, and if someone he loved (a trusted friend) hurt him, he'd be sad.
 I think of all my stories, this one is my favorite, it practically wrote itself (or so it felt at the time).